fpjohnston/TECO-64/doc/search.md

 A special case of the bounded search occurs when the upper and lower bound limits are the same.
-In such a case, the search command is called an anchored search, and is used to compare the search argument against the character string immediately following the text buffer pointer.
+In such a case, the search command is called an anchored search, and is used to compare the search argument against the character string immediately following the edit buffer pointer.

 | Command | Function |
 | ------- | -------- |